Coiled Security

 OK, but exactly what permissions do you need and exactly what metadata do you collect?

 Let’s discuss precise IAM roles and metadata.
 We’ll use AWS terms for things in this document.
-Please see AWS Setup and GCP Setup for more details.
+Please see AWS Setup, GCP Setup, or Azure Setup for more details.

 IAM Roles